 There are a number of different types of machine learning algorithms, from the simple “Naïve Bayes” to “Neural Networks” to “Maximum Entropy” and “Decision Trees.”
 We’re more than happy to geek on out with you with respect to advantages and disadvantages of different types, and talk about linear vs. non-linear learning, feed-forward systems, or argue about multi-layer hidden networks vs. explicitly exposing each layer.

 But that’s for a different time and place.
 We’re going to keep this high-level here.
-We would suggest reading these two white papers: Lexalytics loves machine learning and Build vs. buy to go one level down from here.
+We would suggest reading both the following whitepaper and blog post: Machine learning and Build vs. buy to go one level down from here.

 Lexalytics is a machine learning company.
 We maintain dozens of both supervised and unsupervised machine learning models.
 (Close to 40, actually.)
 We have dozens of person-years dedicated to gathering data sets, experimenting with the state of the art machine learning algorithms, and producing models that balance accuracy, broad applicability, and speed.